- When does my CITI human subjects research training certificate expire?

 longer depending on the study.

-- What are the procedures for a full IRB review?
+- What are the procedures for a review by the Full IRB?

 - Does the UAA CITI IRB training course include information about HIPAA?

 Yes, there is a section on HIPAA regs.
-If you would like to view more information about HIPAA, please go here.
+If you would like to view more information about HIPAA, please refer to the HHS HIPAA website.

 - Who should I contact if I have any questions or comments about training or any other IRB matter?